RackHD/RackHD/example/README.md

 pxe_count=1
 ```

-Changing the number of $pxe_count within the running configuration script will
+Changing the number of `pxe_count` within the running configuration script will
 effect how many headless pxe clients are created when running the monorail_rack
 setup script.